 Make the most of Match week.
 “On the Monday of Match week, I got an email saying I matched.
 I knew that was coming.
 But I didn’t find out where I matched until later in the week.
 In the meantime, my mind went to a hundred different places as to where I was going to be, what I was going to do.
 I had trouble sleeping.

 “You just need to let it go and appreciate that you’ve matched.
 Enjoy the ride and try to distract yourself as much as you can that week, because it is probably one of the most stressful weeks of fourth year.
-Embrace it, and then celebrate with your friends on Match Day.”
+Embrace it, and then celebrate.”